Antarctic Dogs - Huskies - Page 1 page 2

 Tuva - Antarctic Husky The oldest and most belligerent dog in the team.
 He would start a fight with his shadow.
 Started to suffer a bit from arthritis in my second year with the team but a great worker nonetheless, when he wasn't fighting with Nasr.

-All pictures on this page copyright of Drummond Small
+All words and pictures on this page courtesy and copyright of Drummond Small